Faculty, Services for

 Option 1 (recommended): Use the SLU VPN client with your SLU network ID and password and get access to all of the library's electronic databases, electronic journals and RefWorks.

-Option 2: Access to the Library's databases and selected journals is available via the Library's Off-Campus Database Access page.
+Option 2: Access to the Library's databases and selected journals is available via the Library's Database Listing.
+Select the "off-campus link" found in each database's description.
 Access is available for all SLU faculty, staff and students.

 Course Specific Research Pages